juancastillo0/leto/README.md

 ### `printSchema`

-Trasform a `GraphQLSchema` into a GraphQL Schema Definition String.
+Transform a `GraphQLSchema` into a String in the GraphQL Schema Definition Language (SDL).

 ### `mergeSchema`